Welcome to the School Environmental Safety Incident Reporting (SESIR) training site!

 SESIR Definition: Each incident is operationally defined.
 It is important to follow the SESIR definitions to classify an incident.
 Districts may only code an incident as a locally-defined incident if it does not meet one of the SESIR incident categories.
 Incidents that meet one of the SESIR definitions and that occur on a K-12 school campus, on school-sponsored transportation, during off-campus school-sponsored activities, or off campus where the incident is accomplished through electronic means, if the incident substantially disrupts the educational process or orderly operation of a school, must be reported regardless of whether law enforcement action is taken or whether a student is disciplined.

 To begin the training, select the "Scenarios" tab above.
+Once you have successfully completed the training, please dowload and save your certificate from the Your profile page.

 School Environmental Safety Incident Reporting